IB ChemistryReactivity 1R1.1R1.1.4

 ΔH = bonds broken − bonds formed = 2652 − 3460 = −808 kJ mol-1

-Tip: A negative answer confirms the reaction is exothermic, which makes sense for combustion.
+Tip: A negative result confirms the reaction is exothermic, as expected for combustion.

-Bond enthalpy values in the data booklet are averages taken across many different molecules.
-The actual bond enthalpy varies depending on the molecular environment.
-This means calculations using average bond enthalpies give approximate answers, not exact values.
+Bond enthalpy values in the data booklet are averages compiled across hundreds of diverse molecules.
+The actual bond strength in any given molecule depends on surrounding electron density and steric environment.
+Calculations using bond enthalpies give approximate answers, not exact thermochemical values.